 Zero percent cards for large purchases

-If you’re committing to your resolution with a large, one-time purchase like a treadmill, free weights or stationary bike, a card with a zero percent introductory interest rate on new purchases can help you start using your equipment now while paying it off over time.
+If you’re committing to your resolution with a large, one-time purchase like a treadmill, free weights or stationary bike, a card with a 0 percent introductory interest rate on new purchases can help you start using your equipment now while paying it off over time.

-Similarly, the Capital One Quicksilver Cash Rewards Credit Card offers a zero percent introductory interest rate on purchases for 15 months after account opening (15.49 percent to 25.49 percent variable APR thereafter).
-But you can also gain value aside from the introductory period: the Quicksilver earns 1.5 percent cash back on every purchase.
+Similarly, the Capital One Quicksilver Cash Rewards Credit Card offers a 0 percent introductory interest rate on purchases for 15 months after account opening (15.49 percent to 25.49 percent variable APR thereafter).
+But you can also gain value aside from the introductory period: The Quicksilver earns 1.5 percent cash back on every purchase.
 That means you can earn $30 in cash back just on your $2,000 treadmill, then continue earning on every purchase you make throughout the year.

 The information about the U.S. Bank Cash+ Visa Signature Card, the Amazon Prime Rewards Visa Signature Card and the World of Hyatt Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.